Ex-owner of Afghanistan marble mine indicted on fraud

 WASHINGTON (AP) — The former owner of a mining company in Afghanistan has been indicted on charges of defrauding a U.S. government agency and defaulting on a loan of nearly $16 million.

-Federal prosecutors say 39-year-old Azam Doost, most recently of Union City, California, was arrested Tuesday at Dallas/Fort Worth International Airport.
+Federal prosecutors say Azam Doost, 39, most recently of Union City, California, was arrested Tuesday at Dallas/Fort Worth International Airport.
 The indictment was returned on June 7 and unsealed Friday.
-It charges Doost with wire fraud, false statements on loan applications, and money laundering.
+It charges Doost, who also is known as Adam Doost, Mohammad Azam Doost and Mohammad Azim, with wire fraud, false statements on loan applications, and money laundering.

-Prosecutors say Doost owned Equity Capital Mining LLC, a marble mining company in Afghanistan, and that he and others got a $15.8 million loan from the Overseas Private Investment Corporation.
-The indictment says they transferred money from the loan to personal accounts, and eventually defaulted on it.
+Doost owned Equity Capital Mining LLC, a marble mining company in Afghanistan.
+He and others got a $15.8 million loan from the Overseas Private Investment Corporation, according to the indictment.
+The loan was for the development, maintenance and operation of a marble mine in western Afghanistan.

+Doost and others transferred money from the loan to personal accounts, then claimed not to have enough money to make payments, prosecutors said.

 Online court records don’t list a lawyer for Doost.